buildpacks-community/kpack/docs/tutorial.md

           revision: master
     ```

-   - Make sure to replace <REGISTRY> with the registry you configured in step #2.
+   - Make sure to replace <DOCKER-IMAGE> with the registry you configured in step #2.
+Something like: gcr.io/your-project/app
-   - Make sure to replace <YOUR-GITHUB-URL> with a publicly accessible github url
+   - Make sure to replace <YOUR-GITHUB-URL> with the publicly accessible github url to the fork from step #3
     > Note: To use a private git repo follow the instructions in [secrets](secrets.md)

    Apply that image to the cluster